christinegaribian/soundwaves/docs/README.md

 **Day 1**

 Setting up the files structure and live url.
-Learn how to interface with `HTML5 WebAudioKit API`
+Learning how to interface with `HTML5 WebAudioKit API`

 **Day 2**